-NetCommand® Menu
+NetCommand Menu

 Add, change, review or delete NetCommand® settings and devices.
 If you have more than one digital recording device connected, use this menu to change the default digital Record To device.
 Turn the transport menu off and change the order of the icons in the Device Selection menu.
-Select analog quality for programs recorded on the TV Disc.